bipuld/Patient-Assessment-System/Readme.md

 ## Assumptions made during this development of Patients Assessment System.
 some of them are mentions below:

 1.Data entry done by the clinical user for the patient should be consistent.
-T 2.The system assumes that the patients’ records are updated regularly with thier correct information.
+2.The system assumes that the patient’s records are updated regularly with thier correct information.
 3.This system assumes that all users will not violate data privacy regulations and will not misuse patient information.
 4.The system assumes that a stable and good internet connection is available to maintain and access records without any breakage.
 5.Data integrity should be handled by the user.